ronmicha/PLP-Ass-1/Ex3/readme.md

 Mandatory arguments:
 Command: 'ExtractCB', any other input will not start the recommendation system build but will start the web service
 Ratings: Path to ratings file.
-Must end with 'ratings.csv'.
+File name must be 'ratings.csv'.

 Optional arguments:
 *** Important ***